 There are so many things to be thankful for that come from playing an instrument.

 You have something that you can share with others to make them HAPPY!

 Parents can notice the quality time spent with their children while going to and from lessons in the car.
 This can be a peaceful time to talk about their days, to listen to their Suzuki CD on the way to the lesson, and on the way home after the lesson to talk about all of the great things you observed as a parent in their lessons.

-Children grow up so quickly and this time is so precious!
-Children feel loved and see you valuing their lessons and progress so they will value it too.
-Children learn to value things by observing what you value.
+Children grow up so quickly, and this time is so precious!
+Children feel loved and see you valuing their lessons and progress, so they will value it too.
+Children learn to value things by observing what they value.

 You can show you are thankful for your child playing an instrument

 Taking great notes in lessons and making amazing practice sheets and fun activities can show your child by your example that you value their lessons and them playing an instrument.
 It's easier to return effort when someone shows they value something with their effort and time.